About us

 We specialise in gendered harm as it affects young people who identify with girlhood.

 We believe those most affected by male violence are women, girls, and people read as female.
-We also understand that those who face multiple forms of discrimination encounter misogyny in way that are shaped and often intensified by these intersecting inequalities.
+We also understand that those who face multiple forms of discrimination encounter misogyny in ways that are shaped and often intensified by these intersecting inequalities.

-We also recognise the impact that toxic masculinities and patriarchy have on men and boys too.
+We also recognise the impact that toxic masculinities and patriarchy have on men and boys, too.
 By collaborating with organisations working directly with young men and boys, we address the impact and harm of misogyny in their lives as well.

-To find out more about us, and what we offer please get in touch.
+To find out more about us and what we offer, please get in touch.
 We will be really happy to chat with you and see how we can support the young people you work with.